lesterchan/wp-postratings/README.md

 ## Changelog
 * Version 1.77
+* FIXED: Ensure Google Rich Snippet only displays in main loop and not in the widget
-* Removed reviewCount From Google Rich Snippet
+* FIXED: Removed reviewCount From Google Rich Snippet

 ### Version 1.76
 * FIXED: No longer needing add_post_meta() if update_post_meta() fails